scipy/scipy/doc/source/dev/governance/governance.rst

 ~~~~~~~~~~~~~~~~~~~~

 It is expected that the BDFL and Council Members will be employed at a wide
-range of companies, universities and non-profit organizations.
+range of companies, universities, and non-profit organizations.
 Because of this,
-it is possible that Members will have conflict of interests.
-Such conflict of
+it is possible that Members will have a conflict of interest.
+Such conflicts of
-interests include, but are not limited to:
+interest include, but are not limited to:

--   Financial interests, such as investments, employment or contracting work,
+-   Financial interest, such as investments, employment or contracting work,
     outside of The Project that may influence their work on The Project.
 -   Access to proprietary information of their employer that could potentially
     leak into their work with the Project.